SizeCredit/size-solidity/README.md

 Size is an order book based fixed rate lending protocol with an integrated variable pool (Aave v3).

-Initial pairs supported:
+Initial pairs (each pair will be a new deployment of the whole Size protocol):

-- ETH: Collateral token
+- (W)ETH/USDC: Collateral/Borrow token (regular ETH market)
-- USDC: Borrow/Lend token
+- USDC/(W)ETH: Collateral/Borrow token (reverse ETH market)

 Target networks: